evaera/moonwave/website/docs/Configuration.md

 [[classOrder]]
-section = "Yet another section name" collapsed = false; # Determines with the section grouping is collapsed or expanded on page load.
+section = "Yet another section name" collapsed = false # Determines with the section grouping is collapsed or expanded on page load.
 Defaults to true. classes = ["Class7", "ClassAte", "Class9"]
 ```